Donor Profile

 Read more about Italy’s ODA for Agriculture

-Climate and gender equality: Climate change and gender equality are prioritized in Italy’s development priorities; however funding levels remain moderate.
+Climate and gender equality: Climate change and gender equality are prioritized in Italy’s development cooperation.
+However, funding levels remain moderate.

-Education is not a major priority for Italy but is receiving increased funding in recent years; however, the issue is largely related to Italy’s work in gender equality.
+Education is not a major priority for Italy.
+However, the issue is largely related to Italy’s work in gender equality.

 Read more about Italy’s ODA for Education